orycho/Intro/README.md

 # THE END...

 Questions for Ory:
-* Does case allow mutating a variant? could be useful
+* Does case allow mutating a variant? could be useful - currently not, the bound variant eements are merked as constants!
 * If modules can access anything already defined in lower modules, how does that interacting with sourcing scripts inside the module?
 .
 E.g. it may be possible to have the same code use different modules as it's base implementation, if the mdules interface matches...
 .
 Like using different logics to implement a planning and reasoning algorithms...